How To Be Successful as a Millennial

 Think about this!

-Being in difficult situations force you think outside the box.
+- Being in difficult situations forces you to think outside the box.

 1. Decide on your goals as soon as possible.